Asking Fast Radio Bursts for More than Reionization History: EoR Simulation Using grizzly

 \subsection{EoR Simulations}

 The EoR $\XHII$ LCs used here are constructed by stitching thin slices from the coeval $\XHII$ cubes simulated at several different redshifts in chronological order.
-We simulate $\XHII$ coeval boxes using a CD-EoR code, \textsc{grizzly} \citep[][]{Ghara_2015a, Ghara_2018}, which is based on a 1D radiative transfer technique.
-This algorithm takes the dark-matter density field and the corresponding halo catalogue from a $N$-body simulation to produce a $\XHII$ map at a redshift for a particular astrophysical source model.
+We simulate $\XHII$ coeval boxes using an EoR code, \textsc{grizzly} \citep[][]{Ghara_2015a, Ghara_2018}, which is based on a 1D radiative transfer technique.
+This algorithm takes the dark-matter density field and the corresponding halo catalog from an $N$-body simulation to produce a $\XHII$ map at a redshift for a particular astrophysical source model.

-We use the dark-matter density fields and the associated halo catalogues obtained from the PRACE\footnote{Partnership for Advanced Computing in Europe: \url{http://www.prace-ri.eu/}} project, PRACE4LOFAR.
-The input dark-matter distributions are generated using dark-matter only \textit{N}-body simulation code \textsc{cubep$^3$m} \footnote{\url{http://wiki.cita.utoronto.ca/mediawiki/index.php/CubePM}} \citep{Harnois_2012}.
-The 3D density cubes have comoving volume $[500~h^{-1}~{\rm Mpc}]^3$ \citep[see e.g,][]{Dixon_2015, Giri_2019a} which are gridded into $[600]^3$ voxels.
+We use the dark-matter density fields and the associated halo catalogs obtained from the PRACE\footnote{Partnership for Advanced Computing in Europe: \url{http://www.prace-ri.eu/}} project, PRACE4LOFAR.
+The input dark-matter distributions are generated using dark matter only \textit{N}-body simulation code \textsc{cubep$^3$m} \footnote{\url{https://wiki.cita.utoronto.ca/index.php/CubePM}} \citep{Harnois_2012}.
+The 3D density cubes have comoving volume $[500~h^{-1}~{\rm Mpc}]^3$ \citep[see, e.g,][]{Dixon_2015, Giri_2019a} which are gridded into $[600]^3$ voxels.
 The dark-matter particle distributions have been used to find the collapsed halos using spherical overdensity halo finder \citep{Watson_2013}.
 The minimum halo mass in the PRACE4LOFAR simulation is $\sim 10^9\,\MSUN$, which corresponds to $\approx 25$ dark-matter particles.
 We simulated $63$ coeval dark-matter cubes between a redshift range $6.1 \lesssim z \lesssim 15.6$ with an equal time gap of $11.4~{\rm Myr}$.